telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/templating/client-detail-template.md

             dataSource.Ajax().Read(read => read.Action("Categories_Read", "Home"))
           )
     %>

-    ```
-1. Define the client template using [Kendo UI Template](/framework/templates/overview) syntax.
-The context of the template is the Category entity to which the current grid row is bound.
-The template itself
-contains another grid which is bound to the `Products_Read` action.
+**Step 11** Define the client template using [Kendo UI Template]({% slug overview_kendoui_templatescomponent %}) syntax.
+The context of the template is the **Category** entity to which the current Grid row is bound.
+The template itself contains another Grid which is bound to the `Products_Read` action.

 > **Important**
-> **Always** call the `ToClientTemplate` method when using Telerik UI for ASP.NET MVC widgets in a client template.
+> * Always call the `ToClientTemplate` method when using Telerik UI for ASP.NET MVC widgets in a client template.
->
-> The "#" characters used for a template expression should be escaped when using a column `ClientTemplate` in a detail template so that the expression is evaluated in the correct context.
+> * Escape the `#` characters used for a template expression when using a column `ClientTemplate` in a detail template, so that the expression is evaluated in the correct context.

+###### Example

         <script id="client-template" type="text/x-kendo-template">
         @(Html.Kendo().Grid<KendoGridClientHierarchy.Models.Product>()